 By Kathleen Gilberd Rev. Date: 2013 (Use the button to download a PDF version of this memo for offline reading/printing.)
 Complaints under Article 138 of the UCMJ are among the most powerful means of redress available to servicemembers; they tend to be…Read More »

-This is an January 2014 update that replaces the 2007 memo titled Medical Discharge and Retirement.
+Read online Print (PDF) This is an January 2014 update that replaces the 2007 memo titled Medical Discharge and Retirement.
 The revision was done by Alison Carter, Kathleen Gilberd, Jeff Matus, and Katie Tastrom, with helpful comments from Kit Anderton and Lenore Yarger.
+Update to…Read More »

-MLTF’s memo “Representing Servicemembers in Involuntary Discharge Proceedings” has been updated as of October 2013.
-It gives an overview of administrative discharges and procedures for challenging them.
-Written for attorneys and counselors, it is also helpful for servicemembers who are facing involuntary discharge.
+This memo, updated as of Oct.
+2013, gives an overview of administrative discharges and procedures for challenging them.
+It is written for Written for attorneys and counselors, but can also be helpful for servicemembers who are facing involuntary discharge.

 The MLTF has released version 3 of James M. Branun’s “AWOL in the Army” memo.
 Branum is currently co-chair of the MLTF Steering Committee.
 The memo includes a flow chart and addendum on AWOL/UA policies for other branches

 This memo provides an overview of the criteria and procedures for hardship and dependency discharge, with some discussion of the differences among the services.
 Although it was written for counselors and attorneys, it may be of assistance to servicemembers and their families submitting discharge applications.

 A PDF version of this publication, for download and printing, can be found here.
 Command Influence By Bob Harmon DATE: August 12, 2005 “Command influence is the mortal enemy of military justice.”
 1 –US Ct. of Military Appeals, 1986 “The good news…Read More »